Here Are 8 Tips to Keep Your Wedding Budget at US$10k or Less

 8. Contact As Many Vendors As Possible

 For those who don’t like a DIY approach to their wedding, reach out to as many wedding vendors as possible.
-Make sure to use this ultimate trick for finding wedding vendors when you do so.
+Make sure to use this ultimate trick for finding wedding vendors as you start your vendor search.
+To stay organized, we recommend our all-in-one destination wedding binder, which is a great tool to keep track of your budget and expenses.

 Aim for at least 10 wedding vendors per category (photographer, DJ, caterer, florist, band, equipment supplier).
-For example, our DJ was not a “wedding DJ” but just a “normal” DJ.
+For example, our DJ was not a “wedding DJ”.
+Instead, we selected just a “normal” DJ.
 He charged significantly less than all of the wedding DJs that we spoke to (and the music was just as good).

 Similarly, we identified a wedding photographer who lived in a village not far from our wedding venue.
-She charged much less than other photographers from larger towns.
+She charged much less than other more well-known wedding photographers or photographers from larger towns.

-For those who are really on a tight budget, skip the DJ and photographer entirely.
+For those on a tight budget, skip the DJ and photographer entirely.

 There are plenty of excellent wedding-related Spotify playlists for the wedding reception, wedding entrance, and wedding party.
 For photos, ask a friend to be your wedding photographer and brief guests upfront that photos are important to you!